samraHanif0340/samraHanif0340.github.io/_posts/2020-11-13-asyncio-analysis.md

 In the above example, when `wait == True`, the line `await self.subproc.wait()` ensures that the subprocess completes before the `connect()` function returns.
 The subprocess is dead when probed later in the `main()` function.

 On the other hand, when `wait == False`, the subprocess remains alive even after the `asyncio.run(ra.connect())` command returns.
-The subprocess is alive when probed later in the `main()` function via the object instance `ra` or via the `subproc` process handle.
+The subprocess is alive when probed later in the `main()` function via the object instance (i.e., `ra.check("Second")`) or via the process handle (i.e., `subproc.returncode`).
 However, `asyncio` throws a warning that a pending handler has been detached from the child watcher.
 Child watchers monitor subprocesses on Unix.